It is important to get students excited about reading. One way to build their excitement is to have them create unboxing videos.

 A fundamental part of YouTube culture in recent years, unboxing videos are a type of media that your students will recognize and get excited about.

-Asking students to create their own Book Unboxing videos as an assignment can be an amazing way to drive reading engagement in your classroom, help students discover new books, and create a community of enthusiastic readers!
+Asking students to create their own Book Unboxing videos as an assignment can be an amazing way to drive reading engagement in your classroom, help students discover new books, and create a community of enthusiastic readers.
+And it can get students excited about reading!

-Here’s a step-by-step guide to getting you started with this fun lesson idea and get your students excited about reading:
+Here’s a step-by-step guide to getting you started with this fun lesson idea to get students excited about reading:

 Choose a Video Recording Platform